SGD Through the Lens of Kolmogorov Complexity: Convergence guarantees for SGD

-\item Models compute \emph{simple} functions: $\forall i \in [t], j\in[n/b], K(\accfunc \mid X) \leq \frac{n\beta^3}{512}$.
+\item Models compute \emph{simple} functions: $\forall i \in [t], j\in[n/b], K(\accfunc \mid X) \leq \frac{n\beta^3}{512}$ (where $\accfunc$ is the accuracy function of the model with parameters $W_{i,j}$).
 This is actually a slightly weaker condition than bounding the Kolmogorov complexity of the function computed by the model.
 That is, given $X$ and the function computed by the model we can compute $\accfunc$, but not the other way around.
 For simplicity of notation, we assume that $W_{i,j}$ contains not only the model parameters, but also the architecture of the model and the indices $i,j$.

 \item $b \geq 8 \beta^{-2}\ln^2 (tn^3)$.
 That is, the batch must be sufficiently large.
 After we bound $t$, we get that $b = \Theta(\beta^{-2} \log^2 (n/\beta))$ is sufficient.